 by Jenn Lukens

 For over 20 years, southern Ohio has been at the forefront of the American opioid use crisis.
-What began with prescription pain pill misuse and “pill mills” has led to heroin dependency and one of the highest opioid-related overdose death rates in the country.
+What began with prescription pain pill misuse and “pill mills” has led to heroin dependency and one of the highest opioid-related overdose death rates in the country (no longer available online).
 Ohio’s situation has been the focus for much of the national conversation around the opioid epidemic.

 The pressure doesn’t necessarily come from being known as the epicenter of the problem.
 The pressure comes from working every single day on the problem that appears to be a moving target – a deadly moving target.